cosmostation/defistation-web/data-provider-api.md

 ## Add your TVL

-The "tvl" and "bnb" values must be entered.
-In "data", you can freely input token and read contract method information related to all contract addresses belonging to TVL so that TVL can be verified at Defistation.
-There are no restrictions on the structure of the data contents.
-The data.pairEntities below is an example and doesn't have to be like this.
-However, all TVL related Contract Addresses must be entered so that TVL figures can be displayed.

-You can enter data 10 minutes before every hour (00:50, 01:50, 02:50, ..., 23:50).
-(24 times / 1 day)
+You are required to enter your “tvl” and locked “bnb” values (i.e. If you you do not have any BNB locked in your protocol, please enter 0).
+In “data”, please input all of contract information and contract addresses that are included towards your TVL count.
+Defistation will cross-check and verify the TVL value you input by calculating your TVL according to the contract list/address you provide with the data json value.
+In “data”, please include all contract addresses that contain tokens, their respective token symbol, any contract addresses that contain your TVL count method, and any information/details/explanations that can help accurately calculate your TVL in json format.
+There are no restrictions on the structure of “data” contents.
+The example below shows a json example using data.pairEntities key.

 ```
 // Request (LP)